mrismanaziz/Reforestation/README.md

-## Sometimes I tuck my knees into my chest and lean forward.
-That’s just how I roll.
+## What is the difference between ignorance and apathy?

+I don't know and I don't care.